 Sweet Jojo Designs (Set Of 2)

-This pair of goose feather pillows are an extremely popular set which rate highly in our books and with hundreds of verified owners too.
+This pair of goose feather pillows are an extremely popular set which rates highly in our books and with hundreds of verified buyer owners too.
 Aside from the common 95/5 combination, there is a 100% organic cotton cover with 240 thread count.
 The other numerous positives about this one are the cheap price and the super comfy soft feel.
 Never lacking in quality, set yourself two alarms for the morning because whether you buy a Standard or a King you’ll almost certainly need it!

 Better Down (Single Unit)

-Available in Standard, Queen and King, the blended down and feather pillow has a 50/50 mix which provides a perfectly soft and fluffy feel.
+Available in Standard, Queen, and King, the blended down and feather pillow has a 50/50 mix which provides a perfectly soft and fluffy feel.
 Naturally hypoallergenic, it features a soft 233 thread count with 100% cotton cambric cover.
-Although very lightweight it doesn’t feel poorly made, instead it oozes quality and resembles well made models which are double in price.
-If you’re used to sleeping on your stomach and don’t specifically require orthopedic support, this is a well priced highly recommended choice for those who like a firm yet plush relaxing sensation.
+Although very lightweight it doesn’t feel poorly made, instead it oozes quality and resembles well-made models which are double in price.
+If you’re used to sleeping on your stomach and don’t specifically require orthopedic support, this is a well priced highly recommended choice for those who like a firm yet plush, relaxing sensation.

 Sweet Home Collection (Set Of 2)

 Another great addition to the selection is this luxury bed pillow from Sweet Home Collection.
-This one also has a 95/5 goose feather and down ratio but instead has a very high 400 thread count 100% cotton cover unlike the others which average 250.
+This one also has a 95/5 goose feather and down ratio but instead has a very high 400 thread count 100% cotton cover, unlike the others which average 250.
 Available in three different sizes: Standard, King, and Queen, these come sold in pairs.
-Out of the five reviewed here these keep your head positioned properly which means so far in comparison they may not make an ideal stomach sleeper pillow but will be good for neck support if specifically required.
+Out of the five reviewed here, these keep your head positioned properly which means so far in comparison they may not make an ideal stomach sleeper pillow but will be good for neck support if specifically required.